gshau/TheAstroImagingPlanner/README.md

 3. Inspection of subexposure data - inspect subexposure data, including all FITs header data, extracted stars, and other star analyses.
 Integrates with the main file store where all subexposure is stored.
 5. Standalone image/star inspector for ad-hoc inspection of new frames

-# Features
+# Main Features

-The targets are collected from either a [Voyager](https://software.starkeeper.it/) RoboClip Database, or a user-loaded [Sequence Generator Pro](https://www.sequencegeneratorpro.com/sgpro/) sequence file.
-An example Roboclip database is given in `data/VoyRC_default.mbd`.
-In creating targets for this database, the group can be set to any string.
-For implementation here, I'm assuming the group description is of the form `"{optic} {sensor}"`, where the optic and sensors are defined in the equipment profiles.
+The targets are collected from either a [Voyager](https://software.starkeeper.it/) RoboClip Database, or [Sequence Generator Pro](https://www.sequencegeneratorpro.com/sgpro/) sequence files.

 ## Target planning
 The top chart shows the altitude of each target in the database over the course of the night, with astronomical dawn/dusk marked by the orange bands.
 Also shown is the altitude of the Moon.
 Since the plotting is based off [Plotly](), the same interactions apply here.
 Each curve can be easily hidden with a single click in the legend.
 Likewise, all curves can be hidden except for the target with a double click of that target in the legend.
 I usually switch from one target to another when their altitude lines cross to keep getting good quality data.